ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

-re-derives "the picture is stuck" from `deltaFramesRendered` and `deltaKeyFramesDecoded` rather than reading `inboundRtp.isFreezed`, which is this category's conclusion and disappears entirely when `frozenVideoTrackDetector` is set to `null`.
+re-derives "the picture is stuck" from `deltaFramesRendered` and `deltaKeyFramesDecoded` rather than reading `inboundRtp.isFreezed`, which is this category's conclusion and disappears entirely when `inboundVideoFlowStateDetector` is set to `null`.

 ## What promoting a score reason to a detector changed

-Until 4.10.0, three of the conditions in this document existed **only** as score penalties. `pixelated-video`, `low-fps` and `volatile-fps` were `DefaultScoreCalculatorSubtractionReason` keys computed inside `DefaultScoreCalculator`, and that placement decided what could be done with
+Until 4.9.0, three of the conditions in this document existed **only** as score penalties. `pixelated-video`, `low-fps` and `volatile-fps` were score-reason keys computed inside `DefaultScoreCalculator`, and that placement decided what could be done with
 them: a score reason is a number attached to the current tick's score.
 It cannot be raised, cannot be resolved, has no duration, never reaches `activeIssues`, and is invisible to anything asking "what is wrong with this session right now".